BEST WESTERN Plus High Sierra Hotel

 Come join us at the BEST WESTERN PLUS High Sierra Hotel where you'll experience luxury amidst the breathtaking beauty of California's Sierra Nevada mountain range.

 In this outdoorsman paradise you'll find adventure and fun awaiting your arrival any time of the year.
-In the summer you can enjoy annual music festivals and more such as the Jazz Jubilee and Bluesapalooza, the Ford Motocross competition, Mammoth Mountain Bike Park, Volcom Skate park competition and Oktoberfest to name a few.
+In the summer you can enjoy annual music festivals and more such as the Margarita festival and Bluesapalooza, the Ford Motocross competition, Mammoth Mountain Bike Park, Volcom Skate park competition and Oktoberfest to name a few.
 Winter brings lots of snow and The Roxy Chicken Jam, Mammoth Dog Sledding, the West Coast Invitational and much more.

 Mammoth Lakes is where you want to be to enjoy skiing, snowboarding, sledding, snowmobiling, biking, rock climbing, hiking, golfing or fishing.
 Whether you are a seasoned explorer or just simply looking for a peaceful vacation, we have it all.

 Reserve your next adventure and come stay at the BEST WESTERN PLUS High Sierra Hotel in the beautiful Sierra Nevada.
 We look forward to your visit!

 - Complimentary full breakfast, choice of freshly prepared eggs, hot sausage, bacon and ham, potatoes with vegetables, muffins, breads, hot and cold cereal, fruit, yogurt, juice, tea and coffee.
 Served 7:00 a.m. - 10:00 a.m. daily.

 - Cocktail lounge, beer and wine only.
 Opened 5:00 pm-10:00 pm nightly.

 - Massage services, Belladonna Day Spa in house.
 Call separate number for reservations.